BHanbashi/level3-project/README.md

 ```

 ### How to Run
--Clone this repo into the target machine (local machine or live environment) (The following command assumes Debian-based distribution)
+- Clone this repo into the target machine (local machine or live environment) (The following command assumes Debian-based distribution)
 ```
 git clone https://github.com/BHanbashi/level3-project.git
 ```
--navigate into the tekton-files directory of this project
+- Navigate into the tekton-files directory of this project
 ```
 cd level3-project/tekton-files/
 ```
--run "make up"
+- Run "make up"
 ```
 make up
 ```